OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

 or running of test in the way that process terminations potentially caused by C library functions does not influence the main testing process.

+Some tests will run without any data but many tests require the small (basic) version of GRASS GIS sample Location for North Carolina (see `GRASS GIS sample data`).

 Basic example
 -------------